chrisdev/wagtail-cookiecutter-foundation/README.rst

 Photo Gallery
 """"""""""""""
-The Photo Gallery module allows you to easily create Photo Galleries for your site Using the built in tagging funcitonality.
+The Photo Gallery module allows you to easily create Photo Galleries for your site Using the built in tagging functionality.
 To create Photo Galleries

     * Go to Images section of the Wagtail Admin and click on Add an Image.